 Storing

 Store your granola in an airtight container.
 It will stay good for up to 2 -3 weeks.
-I typically store my granola in a mason jar or lockable storage containers which I keep on the counter.
+I typically store my granola in a mason jar or lockable storage containers, which I keep on the counter.

 If you make this recipe, take a picture and tag me on Instagram.
-You can also follow me on Instagram, Facebook and Pinterest.

 Recipe